malramsay64/Crystal_Melting/notebooks/01_crystal_clustering.md

     create_ml_ordering,
 )
 from sdanalysis.figures import plot_frame
+from crystal_analysis.detection import read_all_files, neighbour_connectivity

 # Ignore any warnings which pop up
 import warnings

 warnings.filterwarnings("ignore")

-# Import project tools
-import sys

-sys.path.append("../src")
-from detection import read_all_files, neighbour_connectivity

 # Configure Bokeh to output the figures to the notebook
 from bokeh.io import output_notebook, show